gianniskontaxis/DevOpsCourse/README.md

 # Vagrant DevOps Environment - CentOS Stream 9 with Apache Web Server

+**Project for DevOps Course**

+*These notes document a project created as part of a DevOps course.
+The content reflects my understanding and experience gained throughout the course.*

 This project provides a reproducible development environment using Vagrant.
 It sets up a CentOS Stream 9 virtual machine with the Apache web server (httpd) installed, configured, and running.
 It also downloads and deploys a website template.

 ## Overview